 Step 3: Mulch the Surface

-Apply a layer of organic mulch (such as wood chips, straw, or shredded leaves) on the soil surface around your potted plants.
+Apply a layer of organic mulch (like wood chips, straw, or shredded leaves) on the soil surface around your potted plants.
 Mulch acts as a barrier that prevents horseherb seeds from reaching the soil and germinating.
 It also helps to suppress weed growth and retain moisture.

 Step 4: Regular Maintenance